kaymen99/web3-blog/README.md

 # web3-blog
-A web3.0 personal blog built on the Ethereal blockchain
+A web3.0 personal blog built on the Ethereum blockchain